Obituary (corrected) from The Hampshire Gazette

 Marc was also a most helpful and thoughtful colleague to his peers.
 He read voraciously across a wide range of topics and routinely passed along notes of references to his colleagues when he came upon something he thought would be of interest to them.

-Marc conducted painstaking historical research on work and workers in 19th Century England for his influential first two books, Fighting Words: Working-Class Formation, Collective Action, and Discourse in Early Nineteenth-Century England and England’s Great Transformation: Law, Labor and the Industrial Revolution, which received the Zelizer Award for Best Book in Economic Sociology from the Economic Sociology Section of the American Sociological Association.
+Marc conducted painstaking historical research on work and workers in 19th Century England for his influential first two books, Fighting Words: Working-Class Formation, Collective Action, and Discourse in Early Nineteenth-Century England and England’s Great Transformation: Law, Labor and the Industrial Revolution, the first of which received the Zelizer Award for Best Book in Economic Sociology from the Economic Sociology Section of the American Sociological Association.

 Marc’s most recent book, Beyond Betrayal: The Priest Sexual Abuse Crisis, The Voice of the Faithful and the Process of Collective Identity (co-authored with Patricia Ewick) will be published in the coming months.
 Based on extensive interviews with Church members, the book charts the development of a group of Catholics who, in the wake of the priest sexual abuse revelations, acted on their feelings of betrayal by redefining what the Catholic Church might become and, simultaneously, defined and redefined themselves.